watermeleon/watermeleon.github.io/_pages/about.md

 I am a Master's student in Artificial Intelligence at the University of Amsterdam.

 Currently mostly interested in AI interpretability of Large Language Models.
-For my Master thesis I investigted Knowledge Injection on Transformers for image captioning.
-Moreover, I am also intruiged by real world applications of AI and robotics and recently finished a robotic quadrupled project (<a href="{{ '/projects/' | relative_url }}">see projects)</a>
+For my Master's thesis, I investigated Knowledge Injection on Transformers for image captioning.
+Moreover, I am also intrigued by real-world applications of AI and robotics and recently finished a robotic quadrupled project (<a href="{{ '/projects/' | relative_url }}">see projects)</a>

 I am passionate about state-of-the-art AI models and dissecting them to better understand and leverage their capabilities.
 My goal is to apply Artificial Intelligence to tackle the world's biggest problems.